-- First year undergraduate international students who have firmly accepted their offer and applied for accommodation by the deadline (30 April in 2016) will be guaranteed a place in university accommodation.
+- First year undergraduate international students who have firmly accepted their offer and applied for accommodation by the specified deadline for international students, will be guaranteed a place in university accommodation.

-- Students may stay in their accommodation during the Christmas and Easter vacations, only having to move out during the summer months.
+- International students are spread evenly across the campus halls of residence.
+Students may stay in their accommodation during the Christmas and Easter vacations, only having to move out during the summer months.